Highlights Of The Program

 • Explaining supercritical water oxidation as a technology for complete per- and polyfluoroalkyl substances (PFAS) waste destruction

-• Processing diverse waste streams such as reverse osmosis concentrate, granular activated carbon (GAC), and IX resin bead waste
+• Processing diverse waste streams such as reverse osmosis concentrate, granular activated carbon (GAC), and ion exchange (IX) resin beads

-• Reviewing test results and future programs for advancing PFAS destruction and environmental safety
+• Presenting test results and future programs for advancing PFAS destruction and environmental safety

 11:25 - 11:30